 SACRAMENTO, Calif.
 (CN) – California’s push toward universal health care received a shot in the arm Thursday after languishing on life support since June, with the state Assembly leader pledging to hold hearings to flesh out a plan.

 In June, Assembly Speaker Anthony Rendon, D-Paramount, decided not to advance a bill aimed at providing state-paid health care coverage for all Californians.
-On Thursday, Rendon cited bids to repeal and replace President Barack Obama’s landmark health care act by President Donald Trump and Republicans in Washington as the reason for his about-face.
+On Thursday, Rendon cited bids to repeal and replace President Barack Obama’s landmark health care act by President Donald Trump and Republicans in Washington as the reason for his renewed effort.

 “The fight to protect the Affordable Care Act helped galvanize the principle that health care is a basic right,” Rendon said in a statement.
 “There are several different approaches being proposed, including Medicare for all, single payer, hybrid systems and ACA expansion.
 I have called for these hearings to determine what approach best gets us there – what gets us to ‘yes’ when it comes to health care for all.”

 Rendon has tapped Assemblymen Joaquin Arambula, D-Fresno, and Jim Wood, D-Healdsburg, to lead the effort.
 Both doctors, Arambula and Wood co-chair the Select Committee on Health Care Delivery Systems and Universal Coverage.
 The committee will not be looking at the merits of universal health coverage, but will instead seek solutions to funding, identify federal and constitutional obstacles and determine how best to provide care to the nation’s most populous state.

 “It’s not a question of debating whether we move toward health care for all – it’s a matter of choosing how best and how soon,” Rendon said.
 “The committee’s work will help fill the void of due diligence that should have been done on Senate Bill 562 or any universal health care bill that so profoundly affects so many Californians.”